greenboxal/doggohub/doc/update/README.md

   install libraries and do migrations, update the init script, start the application and check its status.
-- [Omnibus CE to EE][omni-ce-ee] - Follow this guide to update your Omnibus GitLab Community Edition to the Enterprise Edition.
+- [Omnibus CE to EE][omni-ce-ee] - Follow this guide to update your Omnibus DoggoHub Community Edition to the Enterprise Edition.

 ### Enterprise to Community Edition